-- Announce in a loud, clear voices "Fire drill" - Tell the children to remain quiet and calm - Have the children line up at the exit door - · Quickly count the children to be sure all are present - · Remind staff to check bathrooms and any other closed areas before exiting the space - Take attendance information, registration binder, cell phone and first aid kit with emergency medications - Take the children to a pre-determined area at least 300 feet away from the building and out of any road or parking lot - · Count the children and verify with attendance to be sure all are present - Once all children are present, give the "all clear" signal to re-enter the building - Document the fire drill on the green fire and safety checklist.
+- · An audible signal will be used to alert children and staff of the "Fire drill" - Tell the children to remain quiet and calm - Have the children line up at the exit door - · Quickly count the children to be sure all are present - · Remind staff to check bathrooms and any other closed areas before exiting the space - Take attendance information, registration binder, cell phone and first aid kit with emergency medications - Take the children to a pre-determined area at least 300 feet away from the building and out of any road or parking lot - · Count the children and verify with attendance to be sure all are present - · Once all children are present, give the "all clear" signal to re-enter the building - Document the fire drill on the green fire and safety checklist.
 Documentation should include date and time of drill, as well as, length of time it took to reach assembly area.